mat-docs/ATLAS.DisplayAPI.Site/docs/devguide/tutorials/createfromscratch.md

     ![Tools Create Guid](../../assets/images/devguide/tutorials/createguid.png)

-    Remember to remove '{' and '}' from beginning and end of string
+    Remember to remove '{' and '}' from beginning and end of the string

 ## Add reference to _Atlas.DisplayAPI_ NuGet package